JefvdA/python_clitools/README.md

 ```

 # Tools
-The tools are methods that are used most-often. <br>
+Methods that are used most-often. <br>
 These include:
 * **clear()** -> OS independant method to clear the terminal
 * **wait_for_enter()** -> method to wair for user input before continuing, clears the screen after
 * **get_user_input()** -> method to returns user input.
 This method formats the text printed for the input to add " >>> " after it.
 Example: "What is your name?", becomes, "What is your name? >>> "

+The 'tools' module also consists of the "Menu" class, read more about that below.
-# Menu
+## Menu
 A "Menu" class that makes it very easy to display a menu in the terminal, and have different results for all the options the user can choose from.

 When initiating a new "Menu" object, make sure to pass it all the options, aswell as their corresponding fucntions. <br>